 Harvesting Banana Fruit

 When the flower stalk emerges from the center of the banana plant's trunk — its pseudostem — it has started the flowering process called "shooting."
-In edible cultivars (yes, there are some banana cultivars bred specifically for ornamental use), the flower's ovaries quickly form into clusters of fruit, called "hands."
+In edible cultivars, the flower's ovaries quickly form into clusters of fruit, called "hands."
+For some species and cultivars bred specifically for ornamental use, such as Musa basjoo (USDA zones 6-10), you may see fruit develop if you live in a warm climate; however, these fruits are inedible.
 The average time from shooting to banana harvest is anywhere from 80 to 180 days.

 Harvest bananas when they are still green but plump.
 You can either cut down the entire stalk, which should contain multiple hands — what you typically purchase in a market and think of as a banana "bunch" — or you can harvest the hands individually.
 If you don't harvest the entire stalk, check daily to look for rodent damage.
 Rodents have been known to eat the insides of the banana, leaving it to visually appear untouched.